All shipped from JAPAN!日本からお届けします。

 How to Enjoy Spicy Snacks from Japan

-Here are some fun ways to explore the variety:
+Here are a few simple ways to explore them:

 Chips or Crackers?